 Penderyn was the first Welsh whisky distillery in over 100 years

 There was a strong history of distillation stretching back through the ages, but whisky production mostly stopped in Wales around the early 19th century.
 A group of friends got together in the late 1990s and thought, you can get Scotch whisky, Irish whiskey - why can't you get a Welsh whisky?
-Here we are, almost 20 years later and Penderyn is a real success story.
+Here we are, more than 20 years later and Penderyn is a real success story.
 We're not trying to copy anyone: we produce Welsh whisky.
 It's really exciting that there's a huge movement of world whiskies.
 You've got great whiskies from Taiwan, Japan, India, France.
 And it's great that Penderyn was one of the forerunners of that.

 Being a distiller wasn't quite the career plan I had in mind